replicatedhq/kurl.sh/src/markdown-pages/add-ons/aws.md

 addOn: "aws"
 ---

-The AWS add-on enables the Amazon Web Services (AWS) cloud provider integration with the Kubernetes (kubeadm) kURL add-on.
+The AWS add-on enables the use of the [Amazon Web Services (AWS) cloud provider](https://github.com/kubernetes/cloud-provider-aws/) integration with the Kubernetes (kubeadm) kURL add-on.
 For information about the kubeadm add-on, see [Kubernetes (kubeadm) Add-On](/docs/addon-ons/kubernetes).

-The AWS cloud provider integration creates an interface between the Kubernetes cluster and AWS service APIs.
+This integration creates an interface between the Kubernetes cluster and specific Amazon Web Services APIs.
 This enables the:

 - Dynamic provisioning of [Elastic Block Store (EBS)](https://aws.amazon.com/ebs/) volumes.
 - Image retrieval from [Elastic Container Registry](https://aws.amazon.com/ecr/).